What are Employee Relations?

 But the unions aren’t what they used to be.
 Membership declined, so there is less of a push for collective employee rights.
 Instead, the focus is now on individual rights.

-You can make a positive difference to all of these things by effectively managing relationships in the workplace.
+You can make a positive difference in all of these things by effectively managing relationships in the workplace.
 The trick is to treat your people like people.
-They’re not mindless drones, or cogs in the machine.
+They’re not mindless drones or cogs in the machine.
 No, every single member of your team is a fascinating individual with a unique set of talents, abilities, hopes, and dreams.

 The Benefits of Good Employee Relations